School of Fine Art

 Rialto Youth Project

-From 2004-16 Fiona was a resident artist with Rialto Youth Project where together the artist and organisation collaborated on long term projects exploring equality issues related to class, gender and policing and co-produced public works including The Day in Question (IMMA, 2009), Policing Dialogues (The LAB, 2010) and Natural History of Hope (with Brokentalkers, Project Arts Centre, 2016).
+Since 2004, Fiona has worked in collaboration with Rialto Youth Project where together the artist and organisation have collaborated on a series of durational projects exploring equality issues related to class, gender and policing including the Policing Dialogues project (2007-11), Natural History of Hope (2012-2016) and What Does He Need? (with Brokentalkers, 2018+)

 At once an ethos and a method of inquiry, Two Fuse is a collaborative platform that brings Kevin Ryan (who works in the discipline of sociology) and Fiona Whelan (who works in the field of socially-engaged/collaborative art) together through a commitment to thinking across the boundaries of disciplinary enclosures.
 Two Fuse is also a way of acknowledging the collaborative nature of inquiry – that the pursuit of knowledge and understanding entails both direct and indirect encounters and exchanges.